alekswithakayy/hand-raised-detector/README.md

 # hand-raised-detector
-A system for detecting raised hands in a lecture room.
+A computer vision system for detecting raised hands in a lecture room.

 The program locates individuals through face detection using the ageitgey/face_recognition library.
 Based on the location and dimensions of the faces,